cloverdx/cloverdx-server-docker/README.md

 * ``--cpu-shares=<value>`` - value is weight of the container, and containers running on a host get their share of CPU cycles based on their weight.
 Default weight is ``1024``, which also translates into 1 CPU core from the point of view of Java.
 For example setting this to ``4096`` will cause Java to see 4 CPU cores.

 We recommend setting multiple CPU cores for the docker image, e.g. ``--cpus=4``.

-## Libraries and Classpath

-Libraries are added to the classpath of Tomcat (ie Server Core) and Worker via the mounted volume.
-This action does not modify the build of the Docker image.
-Place the JARs to the following directories in the volume:

-* ``tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath (e.g. JDBC drivers)
-* ``worker-lib/`` - libraries to add to Worker classpath (e.g. libraries used by jobs)

-## Tomcat Configuration

-The mounted volume contains fragments of Tomcat configuration files that configure various aspects of Tomcat.
-If the files are not found during the start of the Docker container, the container will create commented-out examples of them.

-Configuration files:

-* ``conf/https-conf.xml`` - configuration of HTTPS connector of Tomcat, is inserted into ``server.xml`` when running the container.
-Uncomment the ``<Connector>...`` XML element and update the configuration as a standard Tomcat 9 HTTPS connector (see [documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html)).
-Export the port of the connector from the container (port 8443 by default).
-Put the keystore in the mounted volume, e.g. if it's in ``conf/keystore.jks`` in the volume, then the path to it in the ``https-conf.xml`` file is ``/var/clover/conf/keystore.jks``.
-* ``conf/jmx-conf.properties`` - Java properties that can be updated to enable JMX monitoring over SSL (disabled by default).
-Put the keystore in the mounted volume, e.g. if it's in ``conf/keystore.jks`` in the volume, then the path to it in the ``jmx-conf.properties`` file is ``/var/clover/conf/keystore.jks``.
-* ``conf/jndi-conf.xml`` - configuration of JNDI resources of Tomcat, is inserted into ``server.xml``when running the container.
-See the commented ``<Resource>`` example on how to add a JNDI resource.
-We recommend to use JNDI to connect to server's system database.

-Examples of these files are in this repo (see ``tomcat/conf/*example*`` files) - the examples can be used as a starting point for the configuration files before the first start of the container.

 ## Timezone